 • It does not include a drum throne

-With less than 300-USD, you have everything you need to start playing.
-That means it’s a full 5-piece drum set with cymbals, drums, hardware, a stool, and a pair of drumsticks.
+You have all you need to start playing for less than $300 USD.
+That indicates that the drum set is a complete 5-piece set with cymbals, drums, gear, a stool, and several drumsticks.

-Gammon’s hardware is pretty impressive.
-You get memory locks on the mounting hardware, which can be tightened to save your positions.
-It also comes with a single pedal that connects to the bass drum.
-A hi-hat stand has also been included.
+The hardware in Gammon is quite remarkable.
+You have memory locks on the mounting hardware, which may be tightened to save your placements.
+Additionally, a single pedal that connects to the bass drum is included, and a hi-hat stand has been added.

 • Features everything